-The Capital Management Plan identifies a number of potential sources of capital and associated corrective actions that may be utilized to restore sufficient capitalisation, depending on the severity of the capital requirements placed upon the Company.
+The Capital Management Plan identifies a number of potential capital sources and associated corrective actions that may be implemented to restore sufficient capitalisation, depending on the severity of the Company's capital requirements.

-When considering the sources of capital and corrective actions, the Company will have regard to the Solvency II Own Fund requirements.
+When considering the sources of capital and corrective actions, the Company ensures alignment with Solvency II Own Fund requirements.

-Any material changes in the underlying risks, such as changes in business mix, reinsurance strategy and investment strategy, are modelled for potential impact upon the Company's capital requirements.
+Any material changes in the Company's underlying risks, such as shifts in business mix, reinsurance strategy and investment strategy, are modelled for potential impact upon the Company's capital requirements.
 The aim of this process is to ensure that all material risks feed into the capital requirements analysis, and in some cases also trigger further investigation through stress testing.

+Recovery Planning and Regulatory Compliance

-In addition to the Company's capital management plan and policy, AIEU have in place a Board-approved preemptive Recovery Plan and Policy.
-In April 2021, the CBI formal recovery planning requirements for insurers under Section 48 of the Central Bank (Supervision and Enforcement) Act 2013 were introduced, and guidelines were issued accordingly.
-These guidelines have been taken into consideration in the preparation of both the plan and policy.
-The CBI also issued Guidelines as to what the (re)insurers' plans need to address.
-The rationale underpinning the requirements is to encourage companies to future-proof their businesses against a range of potential adverse scenarios.
-The Company has refreshed its Recovery Plan on an annual basis and it is owned and approved by its Board to reflect the regulatory requirements.
-The Recovery Plan defines recovery indicators with defined limits and thresholds that would prompt the company to take specific action and sets out the options available to restore its financial position in the event of the company coming under stress.
+In addition to the Capital Management Plan and Policy, AIEU has established a Board-approved pre-emptive Recovery Plan and Policy.
+Following the introduction of formal recovery planning requirements for insurers under Section 48 of the Central Bank (Supervision and Enforcement) Act 2013, guidelines were issued to ensure compliance.
+These regulatory guidelines have been fully integrated into the preparation of the Company's Recovery Planning process.

+The Company updates and refreshes its Recovery Plan annually, with Board approval, ensuring it remain aligned with evolving regulatory requirements.
+The Recovery Plan defines recovery indicators with pre-established limits and thresholds that would trigger specific remedial actions.
+It also outlines the available options to restore the Company's financial position should it come under financial stress.